PLATFORM UPDATES COMING SOON.

 - Providing emergency shelter that rapidly re-houses all people losing their housing or who are homeless and want permanent housing.

 - Providing very low-income housing with supportive services necessary to address homelessness in our community.
+We support continuum of care and housing-first policies.

 - Encouraging building with materials that are fireproof and earthquake-proof.